Ruskin Mill Trust offers a variety of educational and training programmes. All of our programmes share key pedagogical features:

-Exploring Alternative approaches to education: Building upon the Practical Skills Therapeutic Education model developed by Ruskin Mill Trust, our programmes explore alternative approaches to special education.
+Exploring Alternative approaches to education: Building upon the Practical Skills Therapeutic Education model developed and employed by Ruskin Mill Trust, our programmes explore alternative approaches to special education.
 This involves experiential learning, research and reflective and reflexive practice.

 Personal Development: As part of our programmes, participants are given an opportunity to explore the question ‘who am I?’ as part of their personal development.
 This is based on the premise that ‘before meeting the student I need to meet myself’.
-Through this, participants are given the opportunity to explore and reflect upon their own pedagogic approach and build confidence, skills and attributes of the ‘teacher’.
+Through this, participants are given the opportunity to explore and reflect upon their own pedagogic approach and build the confidence, skills and attributes of the ‘teacher’.

 Research: Throughout our programmes, participants are given the opportunity to research existing practice and personal professional practice.

-Find out more abut our programmes:
+Find out more about our programmes:

 - Masters in Special Education